 In this section, we introduce the notion of perfect adaptation by taking a close look at several examples of dynamical systems that can achieve perfect adaptation.
 We then consider graphical representations of these systems both before and after they have reached equilibrium.
 This will set the stage for our main theoretical results regarding the identification of perfect adaptation in models or data, which will be presented in Section~\ref{sec:perfect adaptation:identification}.
 The goals of this section are: (i) building intuition about mechanisms that result in perfect adaptation, (ii) outlining the relevance of this phenomenon in application domains, and (iii) explaining how the causal ordering algorithm helps to understand perfect adaptation.

 The ability of (part of) a system to converge to its original state when a constant and persistent external stimulus is added or changed is referred to as \emph{perfect adaptation}.
-If the adaptive behaviour does not depend on the precise setting of the system's parameters then we say that the adaptation is \emph{robust}.
-In the literature, the most interesting of the two is robust perfect adaptation, which is also commonly referred to simply as `perfect adaptation', and we will do so as well.
+If the adaptive behavior does not depend on the precise setting of the system's parameters then we say that the adaptation is \emph{robust}.
+For our purposes, the most interesting of the two is robust perfect adaptation.
+As this is also often simply referred to as `perfect adaptation' in the literature, we will do so here as well.